View, compare, book

 Then we travel to Galvans gorge, where a short walk leads to a pretty gorge and plungepool, surrounded by boab trees.
 It also has some interesting rock art.

-Our destination today is Mt Elizabeth Station, a working cattle station, established in 1945 by the pioneering Lacey Family, who still own and run the property today.
+Our destination today is Mt Elizabeth Station, a working cattle station, established in 1945 by the pioneering Lacey Family.
 En-route we visit an art site in the Gibb River area.

 Once we’ve checked into our Mt Elizabeth accommodation, you should have a couple of hours to take the station nature walk or relax and enjoy your surrounds, before dinner.